willhansen/kotlin/spec-docs/function-types.md

 or an extension function expression where a function is expected and vice versa.
 If you really want to do that, change the shape, assign literal to a variable or use the `as` operator.

-So basically you can now safely coerce values between function and extension function types, but still should invoke them in the format which you specified in their type (with or without `@ExtensionFunctionType`).
+So basically you can now safely coerce konstues between function and extension function types, but still should invoke them in the format which you specified in their type (with or without `@ExtensionFunctionType`).

 With this we'll get rid of classes `ExtensionFunction0`, `ExtensionFunction1`, ...